 - When a superior blade edge is required

 - When a higher degree of sharpness will result in a better cut

 - Use on knives with a ‘factory edge’ that has not yet been honed

 The History of the Honbazuke Method

-Seki was once the focal point of sword and knife-making in Japan.
+Seki was once the focal point of everything related to sword and knife-making in Japan.
 This was due in part to the availability of the quality of the clay to be found in the area, the abundance of pine coal used for firing the furnaces, and the crystal-clear waters, all of which were conducive to making the finest blades of that era.

 A swordsmith, known as Motoshige, recognized the uniqueness of the area and decided to set up his forge there.
 It wasn’t long before the word spread around the country as his swords began to appear with prominent samurai, and at one stage over 300 sword and knife makers emigrated to this area that soon became legendary for the quality of its blades.

 Not as prolific as it once was in that era for this craft, even today Seki is known as the center of Japanese knife making.
 Artisans and followers of handcrafted knives follow similar techniques with the same care, pride, and dedication as their forebearers.
 They refine, sharpen, and pour the traditional skills they have fine-tuned into every knife they hone to perfection.